JanDonnermayer/ContextPassing/docs/approach-comparsion.md

 # Comparison of Approaches to pass Context

-## Pass plain-text query parameters to funnel-page
+## Pass session-data as plain-text in query-parameters to funnel-page

 ### Pros

-- Most simple to implement for cart-service
 - No framework required for merchant

 ### Cons

 - Long url that exposes implementation details
-- Url can (accidentally) be modified, making it impossible to correlate a successful checkout -> might lose customer
+- Url can (accidentally) be modified, which could make it impossible to correlate a successful checkout -> might lose customer

-## Pass a JWT token with data contained as query-parameter to funnel-page
+## Pass session-data as JWT token in query-parameter to funnel-page

 ### Pros